Teeth Grinding and TMJ Treatment in Hoover, AL

 At Perrigo Dental Care, we pride ourselves on offering a personalized service to all our patients.
 You can rest assured that no question you may have will go unanswered, and Dr. Perrigo will take great care in explaining any procedures he is recommending.
 He strives to make sure the lines of communication with the patient are always open from the time of the first visit until the final procedure.

-Call us at 205-545-8007 or fill out our convenient online form to schedule an appointment where you can get the answers you need regarding your TMJ treatment and teeth grinding or bruxism.
+Call our Hoover, AL office at 205-545-8007 or fill out our convenient online form to schedule an appointment where you can get the answers you need regarding your TMJ treatment and teeth grinding or bruxism.
 You don’t have to live with headaches any longer!